Coronavirus Covid 19: Experts say they're missing essential data needed to inform lockdown level

 By Phil Pennington of RNZ

-There appear to be gaps in the government's data on Covid-19 that must be filled before a decision is made on reducing the lockdown level, two top advisors say.
+There appear to be gaps in the Government's data on Covid-19 that must be filled before a decision is made on reducing the lockdown level, two top advisers say.

-Epidemiologist Michael Baker, who is on the Health Ministry's Covid-19 technical advisory group, said some of the data he needed to see to be confident of going to alert level 3 may not exist yet.
+Epidemiologist Michael Baker, who is in the Health Ministry's Covid-19 technical advisory group, said some of the data he needed to see to be confident of going to alert level 3 may not exist yet.

-"There's a whole suite of data I would like to see, to make it really clear that we're ready to ... drop down our response level," he said.
+"There's a whole suite of data I would like to see, to make it really clear that we're ready to ... drop down our response level."

-Prof Baker said he had been asking the ministry for weeks for certain key data about border control, contact tracing and testing but had not received it, nor had the advisory subgroup he was on with four other epidemiologists.
+Baker said he had been asking the ministry for weeks for certain key data about border control, contact tracing and testing but had not received it, nor had the advisory subgroup he was on with four other epidemiologists.

 "I don't think any of the epidemiologists I know have seen data covering all of these key measures."